-- a) The applicant shall perform a thorough cleaning of the roadway surface and storm drain system. - b) If a private PI is required, the PI shall conduct an inspection of the improvements. - c) If the private PI indicates that the work is complete, the EOR shall complete, stamp and sign a "Certification of Compliance and Completion."
-By stamping and signing the Certification of Compliance and Completion, the EOR is certifying the items are complete as per the requirements. - d) The County shall conduct an inspection of the improvements. - e) The County shall make a determination of completion in conformance with the permit. - f) The applicant shall repair any damage caused by the construction of the work to any public roads, private roads and/or property that is not part of the project as well as any identified haul routes per Section 225.6. - g) Any deficiencies resulting in non-acceptance of the work permitted in the Development Permit shall be identified in writing on a punch list and presented to the applicant with a date named for correction and completion. - h) Upon correction of the noted deficiencies and the determination that all work is in conformance with the requirements, repeat steps a) through c). - i) The County shall conduct an inspection of the improvements. - j) When the improvements are found complete and the work is accepted, the Performance Surety will be released and the period for warranty will begin. - k) Once the warranty period has passed, and there are no defects in workmanship found by County inspection, the Warranty Surety will be released.
+- c) If a private PI is required, the PI shall conduct an inspection of the improvements. - d) If the private PI indicates that the work is complete, the EOR shall complete a Certificate of Compliance and Completion. - e) The County shall conduct an inspection of the improvements. - f) The County shall make a determination of completion in conformance with the permit. - g) Any deficiencies resulting in non-acceptance of the work permitted in the Development Permit shall be identified in writing on a punch list and presented to the applicant with a date named for correction and completion. - h) Upon correction of the noted deficiencies and the determination that all work is in conformance with the requirements, repeat steps a) through f). - i) When the improvements are found complete and the work is accepted, the Performance Surety will be released and the Warranty Period will begin. - j) Once the Warranty Period has passed, and there are no defects in workmanship found by County inspection, the Warranty Surety will be released.